Recoskie/AI-Matrix/docs/Matrix Structure.md

 1+(1+1+1+1)*2 = 25
 </pre>

 Each row is a square size, leading to 5x5=25.
-The first loop can add the single units at the start of each line, but now we must add another one-dimensional loop inside this loop that does the same thing in the () but adds 2 units for both sides.
+The first loop can only add a single unit at the start of each row, but now we must add another loop inside this loop that does the same thing in the () but adds 2 units for both sides per line.

 <br /><br />